Ci-tronDK/better-php-error-logger/README.md

 You can use a default name when no variable is selected, change `betterPhpErrorLogger.defaultVariable` to do that. `${selectedVarString}` will be changed to the name and `${selectedVar}` will be the value.

-You can change some settings to always use them when using the default shotcut `Ctrl + Alt + D`.
+You can change some settings to always use them when using the default shortcut `Ctrl + Alt + D`.

 Set `betterPhpErrorLogger.printWithCallStack` to an object with the property printWithCallStack set to true to also print call stack.
 You can also choose to print the call stack as an array, if you set the property printCallStackAsArray as array to true.
 Set `betterPhpErrorLogger.useEchoInstead` to an object with the property useEchoInstead set to true to use echo instead of error_log.
 You can also choose between using pre or br tags, by setting the property preOrBr to pre or br.